 The sense of belonging to the organization is essential for employee engagement and welfare.
 It depends on colleagues’ appreciation, identification with corporate values, and a feeling of professional accomplishment.

-Having a personally assigned desk can contribute significantly to the feeling of belonging because it creates a familiar, welcoming work environment.
+Having a personally assigned desk can contribute to the feeling of belonging because it creates a familiar, welcoming work environment.
 Employees want to adjust their workstations according to their personal preferences.
 Many employees like to leave their personal belongings, motivational items, photos, and souvenirs at the office.
 All of these foster a vital emotional connection.
 For this reason, companies prefer to keep personally assigned desks even for those employees who come to the office only occasionally.

 · Resolving unnecessary conflicts